ipeirotis/urlannotator/docs/odesk_integration.rst

 - Fees
 - Who is holding the money: we or the job creator?
 - Who is sending the money: we or the job creator?
+- In case of PayPal fees for debit/credit cards inside the US , the fee is almost 1/3rd of the minimal contract value of 1$, which is not as lightweight as inteded